Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Algorithm Analysis

 To prove that $\lim_{i \rightarrow \infty} \Theta^i = \Theta^*$, we first show that $\Theta^*$ is a fixed point of Algorithm 1.
 Let $\mathcal{K} = (\Theta^*_{uu})^{-1} \Theta^*_{ux}$, and let $\Theta^{\mathcal{K}}$ solve (\ref{qthi}) for $K^i=\mathcal{K}$.
 As we have shown, this implies $\Theta^* \preceq \Theta^{\mathcal{K}} \preceq \Theta^*$ and, therefore, $\Theta^{\mathcal{K}} = \Theta^*$.
 We finally show that this fixed point is unique.
 Assume that Algorithm 1 reaches a fixed point such that $\Theta^{F} = \bar Q + \Phi_{F}^\top \Theta^{F} \Phi_{F}$, where $\Phi_F$ is defined as in (\ref{phi}) with $K^F= (\Theta^F_{uu})^{-1} \Theta^F_{ux}$.
 This implies that (\ref{qrec}) holds for $\mathcal{Q}^{K^F}(x_k, u_k) = z_k^\top \Theta^{F} z_k$.
 Using (\ref{qvsv}), we get $V^{K^F}(x_k) = c(x_k,-K^F x_k) + V^{K^F}(x_{k+1})$.
 From (\ref{impu}), $u_k=-K^F x_k$ is the minimizer of (\ref{minpro}) and, then, $V^{K^F}(x_k) = \min_{u_k}[c(x_k,u_k) + V^{K^F}(x_{k+1})]$, which is the Hamilton-Jacobi-Bellman equation associated to the cost function (\ref{cost}), known to have a unique solution $V^{K^F}=V^*$ and, therefore, $\Theta^F=\Theta^*$. \end{proof}

-An attractive characteristic of policy iteration algorithms is their quadratic rate of convergence \cite{Hewer:71}.
-It is of particular importance that this rate of convergence does not depend directly on the system dimension.
-This implies that the same number of iterations yields an error of roughly the same order of magnitude for systems of different dimensions.
+An attractive characteristic of policy iteration algorithms is their quadratic order of convergence \cite{Hewer:71}.
+This order of convergence means that the order of the error between the approximated and the optimal gains decreases quadratically at every iteration.
 This property is studied for Algorithm 1 in the following theorem.
 The proof follows similar steps as \cite[Theorem~2]{Hewer:71}.